-interruptions that are necessary for machine use
+interruptions necessary for machine operation

 Jene Begriffe sind in der DIN V 45694 definiert.
 Diese Emissionswerte müssen ab einer Beschleunigung oberhalb von 2.5 m/s² angegeben werden, unterhalb reicht es aus wenn folgendes angegeben wird „<2.5m/s²“.
 Wenn sie die reele Belastung eroieren wollen gehen Sie wie folgt vor:

-- Determining the vibrations
+- Determining Vibrations

 - Documentation

-- take measures
+- Define measures

 2 comments

-Bernd Henry
+Bernd Heinrich

 Anonymous